Entry and disclosure in group contests: Related literature

 Our general setting is closely related to the literature on contests in which the prize is a group-specific public good \citep[see, e.g.,][]{Katz-et-al:1990,Baik:1993,Chowdhury-et-al:2013, Kolmar-Rommeswinkel:2013,Barbieri-Malueg:2016, Eliaz-Wu:2018,Barbieri-et-al:2019}.\footnote{There is also a large literature on group contests where the prize is a private good that must be divided between the members of the winning group.
 For example, see \citet{Nitzan:1991,Lee:1995, Skaperdas:1998,Warneryd:1998,Konrad-Leininger:2007,Munster:2007} and \citet{Nitzan-Ueda:2009,Nitzan-Ueda:2011}.} Only a handful of papers in this literature consider the setup with private information \citep{Fu-et-al:2015,Barbieri-Malueg:2016,Brookins-Ryvkin:2016,Eliaz-Wu:2018,Barbieri-et-al:2019}.

 The baseline features of our group contest environment are most similar to \citet{Barbieri-Malueg:2016}.
 As in their model, we consider a setting where players' values for winning are private information, group performance is determined by the ``best-shot'' of its members, and the highest performing group wins the contest.
 The focus of the analysis in \citet{Barbieri-Malueg:2016} is on the comparative statics of individual, group, and aggregate investment, and of the equilibrium probability of winning, as the size of the groups and the number of groups are varied.
 In contrast, our goals in the current paper are to understand competition when the decision to join a group is endogenous, and to compare equilibrium behavior across different information disclosure policies.
-To this end, we incorporate into the model two features that have previously been studied only in contests and auctions among individuals.
-First, we allow for endogenous entry by potential group members prior to the investment stage.
-Second, we vary the information disclosure that takes place between the entry stage and the investment stage regarding group size and participants' types, which facilitates a comparison between the analyses for the complete information and incomplete information environments.
+To this end, we incorporate into the model two new features.
+First, we allow for endogenous entry by potential group members prior to the investment stage, which has previously been studied only in contests and auctions among individuals.
+Second, we vary the information disclosure that takes place between the entry stage and the investment stage regarding group size and participants' types.
+The impact of information disclosure within groups has been analyzed by \cite{Barbieri-et-al:2019} in group contests with weakest-link aggregation.
+They show that via cheap-talk communication within groups, higher levels of effort can be achieved due to improved coordination.
+This result is similar to how within-group disclosure helps solve the coordination problem in our WD setting.